 6. Respiratory Arrest Victims

 Some conditions, like severe asthma attacks or allergic reactions, can cause a person’s breathing to fail.
-When this happens, CPR is the immediate treatment for respiratory arrest victims.
+When this happens, CPR is the immediate treatment for respiratory arrest.
 It ensures oxygenation of the body’s vital organs, including the brain and heart.
 By promptly initiating CPR, responders can help sustain the victim’s oxygen levels until they can receive appropriate medical interventions to address the underlying cause of respiratory failure.

 7. Electrocution Victims